 Lasso

 Your lasso will be your go-to weapon when it comes to roping animals and people.
-You can use it to capture enemies alive or taming animals in the wild.
-To use a lasso, aim and shoot the lasso at the enemy, once they are lassoes, move in and press circle or ‘B’ to tie them up.
+You can use it to capture enemies alive or tame wild animals.
+To use a lasso, aim and shoot the lasso at the enemy.
+Once they are lassoed, move in and press the circle or ‘B’ to tie them up.
 If you do not tie them up, they will eventually break free.

 Special Ammunition Types